dart-lang/site-www/src/codelabs/null-safety.md

 ## What is null safety?

-Dart's null-safe type system makes types in your code non-nullable by default.
+With sound null safety, types are non-nullable by default.
 That means values in your Dart programs can't be `null` unless you say they can be.
 With null safety, you can find null reference errors before you even run your program.

-Here are some core principles of sound null safety in the Dart language:
+The core traits of sound null safety in Dart are:

 -   All types are non-nullable by default.
 -   Values can't be null unless you say they can be.